Basant in Lahore 2026: Free Transport, New Safety Rules & What You Need to Know

 Kite Manufacturing Begins December 30: Economic Relief With Accountability

-Here’s something worth understanding: before the ban, Basant supported thousands of families in Lahore’s inner-city areas.
-Kite-making wasn’t just a business — it was seasonal livelihood for entire neighborhoods.
+Before the ban, Basant supported thousands of families in Lahore’s inner-city areas.
+Kite-making wasn’t just a business.
+It was seasonal livelihood for entire neighbourhoods.
+The prolonged suspension devastated these micro-economies.

 Manufacturing Requirements for 2026: